-Judith Woodworth served as Director of the National Concert Hall from 1993 until late last year.
+Judith Woodworth served as Director of the National Concert Hall from 1993 to 2010.
 In an increasingly competitive environment she maintained the Concert Hall’s ranking as Ireland’s premier venue for classical music, as well as establishing its profile internationally.
-During her term as Director, she also extensively developed the organisation’s education and outreach programmes.
+During her term as Director, she also extensively developed the organisation’s educational and outreach programmes.

-Since graduating from Trinity College, Dublin, she has worked in the international music business both in London and Dublin.
-She was Artistic Director of the Music Festival in Great Irish Houses from 1982–1999.
+Since graduation from Trinity College, Dublin, she has worked in the international music business both in London and Dublin.
+She was Artistic Director of the Music Festival in great Irish Houses from 1982–1999.

-Over the years, Judith has broadcast on RTÉ both as a solo singer, and more frequently as a contributor on a broad range of topics associated with the arts.
+Over the years, Judith has broadcast on RTE both as a solo singer, and more recently as a contributor on a broad range of topics associated with the arts.